 Your School Checklist

-Take a look at the lists below and check off the items your school is missing.
+Take a look at the lists below and check off the items your school still needs.

 Here's what you reported your school needs: